linmelissa/Magikarp-Splash/README.md

 ## Instructions
 - SPACE to jump
-- Eat Rare candies to level up
+- Eat rare candies to level up
 - Avoid Remoraids
 - Reach level 20 to evolve into Gyarados